pauliacomi/pyGAPS/docs/manual/isotherm.rst

         indexed = True,
     )

-For the PointIsotherm, a special :meth:`~pygaps.classes.pointisotherm.PointIsotherm.data` function returns all or a branch of the internal pandas.DataFrame.
+For the PointIsotherm, a special :meth:`~pygaps.core.pointisotherm.PointIsotherm.data` function returns all or a branch of the internal pandas.DataFrame.
 This is not as useful for processing, and also non-applicable to the ModelIsotherm object, but can be used to inspect the data directly or obtain the initial DataFrame that was used to construct it.
 To access the DataFrame directly, use the ``raw_data`` parameter.